 There are two add-ons available with the GCQuad: Club Analysis and Essential Putting Analysis, which cost an extra $4000 and $2500 respectively.

 Other software integrations available with the CGQuad are E6 CONNECT ($2500 plus a subscription) and Creative Golf 3D ($1200).

 There are many combinations of software, add-ons and extras that can be purchased with the GCQuad.
 Here are some examples:

-For most people, it will be sufficient to get the club data add-on and FSX 2020 (maybe with FSX Play), at a total cost of $18,500.
+For most people, it will be sufficient to get the club data add-on and FSX software at a total cost of $18,500.
 Some golfers may opt to get the putting add-on instead of practicing on a putting green in the real world.

 Where To Buy The GCQuad

-If you’re looking online, the best places (aside from the FS site) I would recommend to buy the GCQuad are Shop Indoor Golf, Rain or Shine Golf and Top Shelf Golf.
-The FSX 2020 software is included with these offers, and you can select any desired add-ons as well.
+If you’re looking online, the best places (aside from the FS site) I would recommend to buy the GCQuad are The Indoor Golf Shop, Rain or Shine Golf and Top Shelf Golf.
+The FSX software is included with these offers, and you can select any desired add-ons as well.

 You can choose any of these vendors based on your preferences.
 All have fantastic support teams that go out of their way to make sure you’re set up properly.